dmatscheko/sslserver/README.md

 At startup a `config.yml` is automatically created.
 Those are the values that can be changed:

+* `base-directory`: This specifies the base directory (the web root) to serve static files from.
+The default value is `static`.
+* `http-addr`: This specifies the HTTP address to bind the server to.
+The default value is `:http`.
+* `https-addr`: This specifies the HTTPS address to bind the server to.
+The default value is `:https`.
+### Certificate handling
-* `domains-lets-encrypt`: This is a white list of domains that are allowed to fetch a Let's Encrypt certificate.
+* `lets-encrypt-domains`: This is a white list of domains that are allowed to fetch a Let's Encrypt certificate.
 The default value is `- example.com`.
-* `domains-self-signed`: This is a white list of domains for which self-signed certificates are allowed.
+* `self-signed-domains`: This is a white list of domains for which self-signed certificates are allowed.
 The domains for Let's Encrypt are automatically added to this list, but you can include additional domains that are only allowed for self-signed certificates.
 The default value is `- localhost`, `- 127.0.0.1`.
-* `terminate-if-certificate-expires`: This determines whether the program should exit when a certificate is about to expire.
+* `terminate-on-certificate-expiry`: This determines whether the program should exit when a certificate is about to expire.
 If set to true, this allows caching the certificates to the hard disk after the next start.
-Note that an external script will have to restart the server, and the server will only be restarted on Linux, because it doesn't make sense to do so on Windows.
+Note that an external script will have to restart the server.
+Also note, that the server will only be restarted on Linux, because it doesn't make sense to do so on Windows.
+The reason is, that the jail doesn't work on Windows.
 The default value is `false`.
-* `duration-to-certificate-expiry-refresh`: This specifies how long before a certificate expires that self-signed certificates should be renewed.
+* `certificate-expiry-refresh-threshold`: This specifies, how long before their expiration the certificates should be renewed.
 The default value is `48h0m0s` (48 hours).
+### HTTP timeouts
+* `max-request-timeout`: This specifies the maximum duration to wait for a request to complete.
+The default value is `15s` (15 seconds).
+* `max-response-timeout`: This specifies the maximum duration to wait for a response to complete.
+The default value is `60s` (60 seconds).
+### Jail dependent settings
-* `serve-non-cached-files`: This determines whether to serve files if they are not cached in memory.
+* `serve-files-not-in-cache`: This can only be `true`, if `jail-process` is set to `false`.
+It determines whether to serve files that are not cached in memory.
 The default value is `false`.
-* `cache-file-size-limit`: This specifies the maximum size for files that are cached in memory.
-If files are not cached, and the server is jailed, it might be impossible to access the files.
+* `max-cacheable-file-size`: This specifies the maximum size for files that are cached in memory.
+If files are not cached, and the server is jailed, it is impossible to access the files.
+So, `jail-process` either has to be `false` or the `max-cacheable-file-size` has to be at least as large as the largest file.
 The default value is `10485760` (10 MB).
+* `jail-process`: This determines whether to jail the process.
+If a process is jailed, no file can be larger than the size specified in `max-cacheable-file-size`.
+This only works on Linux.
+The default value is `true`.

 ## TODO

 * Set the correct caching headers.
 * Implement security relevant HTTP headers.
 * Test the behavior of Let's Encrypt when it is unable to store its certificates to the file system.
 Maybe it crashes.
+* Maybe find a way to write log files.
+Open the log file before activating jail?
 * Consider also storing the self-signed certificates.
 * Implement a way to restart the application from within the application itself.